cosmos/ibc/papers/2020-05/src/structure.md

 ## Interfaces

-IBC sits between modules — smart contracts, other state machine components, or otherwise independently executed pieces of application logic on state machines — on one side, and underlying consensus protocols, blockchains, and network infrastructure (e.g. TCP/IP), on the other side.
+IBC sits between modules — smart contracts, other ledger components, or otherwise independently executed pieces of application logic on ledgers — on one side, and underlying consensus protocols, blockchains, and network infrastructure (e.g. TCP/IP), on the other side.

-IBC provides to modules a set of functions much like the functions which might be provided to a module for interacting with another module on the same state machine: sending data packets and receiving data packets on an established connection and channel, in addition to calls to manage the protocol state: opening and closing connections and channels, choosing connection, channel, and packet delivery options, and inspecting connection and channel status.
+IBC provides to modules a set of functions much like the functions which might be provided to a module for interacting with another module on the same ledger: sending data packets and receiving data packets on an established connection and channel, in addition to calls to manage the protocol state: opening and closing connections and channels, choosing connection, channel, and packet delivery options, and inspecting connection and channel status.

 IBC requires certain functionalities and properties of the underlying chains, primarily finality (or thresholding finality gadgets), cheaply-verifiable consensus transcripts (such that a light client algorithm can verify the results of the consensus process with much less computation & storage than a full node), and simple key/value store functionality.
 On the network side, IBC requires only eventual data delivery — no authentication, synchrony, or ordering properties are assumed (these properties are defined precisely later on).